Managing the Impact of COVID-19 on Campus

 COVID-19 Resources for Higher Ed Faculty and Administrators

-The CDC also has a dedicated page with resources to help colleges and universities prepare, plan and respond to COVID-19, including guidance on when to close your school.
-Key CDC tools include:
+The CDC also has a dedicated page with resources to help education institutions prepare, plan and respond to COVID-19.

 The American College Health Association (ACHA) offers a COVID-19 page featuring a range of helpful resources institutions can use to help manage the outbreak.
 Here are just a few tools you’ll find there: